morten-olsen-archive/react-formed/README.md

 )
 ```

+Be aware that `initValues` will override any previous set form values on mount.
+Setting init value to `{}` will clear the form on remount (_obs:_ This behaviour is subject to change in a later version)

 ### Creating groups

 Values can also be grouped, which will cause them to create a namespace inside the form values, for instance